 Get Off the Ring Road

-I know its clichéd but it's important to get off the beaten track.
-Many tourists drive all around Route 1 without ever turning off it, and some of the best-hidden gems are only a few kilometres out of sight.
+I know it’s clichéd, but it pays to get off the beaten track.
+Many travellers circle Route 1 without turning off it, and some of the best hidden gems sit just a few kilometres away.

 Have a Flexible Schedule